RomainKH/tunnel3d/readme.md

-## ISLAND GENERATOR
+## 3D tunnel

-(or maybe a new game who knows...)
+just learning some glsl & three in here

 #### TO DO LIST

-* Add gravity to the terrain
-* create controls for person to move with arrow and can jump
-* generate sea
+* moving textures
-* generate palm trees
-* create more realistic shape for island
+* create spaceship or smthing
+* do some shader stuff